 What is a Razor Clam?

 Razor clams are so called because their shape resembles a cut-throat razor.
-They are typically collected by hand and MSC certified.
+They are typically collected by hand.
 Razor Clams are usually available all year round, but are most abundant in the Autumn and Winter months.
 Razor Clams give a scent of British beaches!
 The meat at the foot of a Razor Clam is chewy, with a sand-like feel.

 The centre area of meat provides a sweeter, shellfish like taste and is slightly green in colour.
 At the tip of the Razor Clam is where the whiter, softer meat is found.
 The taste gives a sharp tang.